jayeen28/falcon-boilerplate/README.md

     yarn install
     ```

-1. <a id="database-setup">**Database Setup**</a> <br> For database management, you can install postgresql server in your system or you can use the `compose.yml` file in the boilerplate for running a postgresql server with docker.
-Make sure you have Docker Engine and Docker Compose installed.
-Update the username and password inside the `compose.yml` file to match your database credentials.
-Then, start the PostgreSQL database with Docker Compose:
+1. <a id="database-setup">**Database Setup**</a> <br> For database management, you can install postgresql server in your system or you can run the command below to start postgresql server in a docker container

     ```bash
-    docker compose up -d
+    docker run -d --name postgres -p 5432:5432 --restart always -e POSTGRES_USER=username -e POSTGRES_PASSWORD=password -v ./data/prismapostgres:/var/lib/postgresql/data postgres
     ```

     You can verify that the database container is running by executing: